-Iron fencing provides a classic, yet simple appearance while creating a strong fortification for anything it encloses.
-Though iron fences are the ideal choice for protecting your property, if it isn’t properly maintained it will weather over time, downgrading some of the strength for which you selected it in the first place, as well as ruining its aesthetic appeal.
+Iron fencing provides a classic yet simple appearance while creating a strong fortification for anything it encloses.
+Though iron fences are the ideal choice for protecting your property, if it isn’t properly maintained it will weather over time, downgrading some strength for which you selected it in the first place, as well as ruining its aesthetic appeal.
 All Counties Fence and Supply is Southern California’s leading supplier of iron fences and related accessories, and we know the tips and tricks to help you maintain the iron fence you have surrounding your property, whether it serves your commercial building or residence.

 Let’s examine some of the ways you can easily maintain the beauty of your iron fence and keep it working for you for many years to come.

 Our unique climate in Southern California can take a toll on our iron fences, as they are constantly exposed to humidity and moisture in the air, making iron victim to the process of oxidation.
 Over time, your iron fence will show the signs of oxidation with rust patches.
 Rust is the number one enemy of iron fences, and needs to be removed on the first signs of its appearance.
 This can be accomplished using a fine wire brush.
 Make sure to lay a tarp beneath the wrought iron fence to catch flakes, wear gloves, and carefully brush away all points of rust along the fence, paying special attention to the post and joints.

 Wax Surface of Iron Fence

 If you do not see signs of rust on your iron fence, or after you have removed all the rust after initially spotting it, it is ideal to apply a coat of wax to the fence exterior.
 This will create a protective sealant that will help prevent oxidation from occurring in the future, saving you time and money in the long run.